 We are monitoring all the evolving rules and regulations in Vietnam closely and will be in touch with you if we cannot deliver your gift to the specified address.
 If for any reason that we cannot deliver your floral gift, we will issue you a full refund on your order.

-We hope you and your loved ones stay healthy, and we appreciate your business as always.
+Best wishes to you and your loved ones.
+We appreciate your business as always.